dnanexus/dxCompiler/doc/Developing.md

 ## Developing in a Docker container

-A Dockerfile with all the dependencies to build and test dxWDL is available [here](docker/Dockerfile).
+A Dockerfile with all the dependencies to build and test dxCompiler is available [here](docker/Dockerfile).
 To build an image from it and run a Docker container, run from the [docker](docker/) directory:

 ```
 make
 ```

 See below on how to run unit and integration tests.
-To recompile dxWDL with your updates, run an integration test, as described below.
+To recompile dxCompiler with your updates, run an integration test, as described below.

 > Always make sure you push your changes to the remote github repo before destroying your Docker container.